rithishsamm/myTutorialHell/Containerization/docker-otherDocs/Docker for Beginners + Advanced - What is Docker, Introduction to Containers.md

-docker to containerize things, operate on it kubernetes, ansible for automating build jobs, grafana or whatever using it to monitor by dashboards
+docker to containerize things, operate on it kubernetes, ansible for automating build jobs,
+Grafana or whatever using it to monitor by dashboards

 then you again
 plan it again